-Growth of the sugar industry from farm through end products has encouraged Thai Identity Sugar Group, known as KTIS, to raise funds on the Stock Exchange of Thailand for business expansion, focusing on producing sugar, paper pulp, ethanol and a 60,000-megawatt power plant.
+Growth of the sugar industry from farm through end products has encouraged Thai Identity Sugar Group, known as KTIS, to raise funds on the Stock Exchange of Thailand for business expansion, focusing on producing sugar, paper pulp, ethanol and a 60,000-meg

 However, the group declined to disclose more details on how it wants to mobilise funds from the SET, saying only that it would become a listed company soon and that Kasikorn Securities had been appointed as its financial adviser.

 The company is pursuing this strategy not only to serve market expansion under the regional trade liberalisation coming in 2015 but also because the industry is growing quickly.
 The company has kept a close eye on sugar production in Asean in preparation for expanding into countries in the region.

 To boost production, the company plans to the purchase 40 cane harvesters worth a total of Bt500 million from a major US-based agricultural-machine manufacturer.
 The investment will be a boon to its 50,000 contract farmers who work a total plantation area of 1 million rai (160,000 hectares), said Parphan Siriviriyakul, group chief executive officer.

 KTIS has signed a partnership agreement with John Deere and TK Equipment, its local arm, to secure innovative agricultural machinery and enhanced access to growing and harvesting technologies for cane producers.
 This is part of the company’s policy to improve producers’ quality of life in a sustainable way, it says.

 Parphan said the price of sugar cane was increasing in line with rising global demand.
 The company foresees that the growth of the industry will create attractive business opportunities.
 KTIS has strengthened Thailand’s cane and sugar industry by improving cane producers’ access to cultivation technology and increasing product quality through the use of innovative technologies and state-of-the-art processes, he said.